Skip to content

 Contact an Ohio Chapter 7 bankruptcy attorney from Amourgis & Associates, Attorneys at Law, today.
 You will learn how our firm can help you resolve your debts by filing a Chapter 7 bankruptcy in Ohio.

-Chapter 7 bankruptcy is known as liquidation bankruptcy.
+Chapter 7, Title 11, United States Code is known as liquidation bankruptcy.
 The Chapter 7 bankruptcy process involves selling all the debtor’s non-exempt assets.
 The sale of assets generates funds to pay off the debtor’s debts as much as possible.

 Ohio courts impose a “stay” during the bankruptcy process that prohibits creditors from trying to collect on their debts.
 That means those creditors can’t contact the debtor about a debt.
 Nor can they file for foreclosure on the debtor’s home or seek to collect on a debt, repossess assets, or garnish wages and bank accounts.